 At the root of every successful business is a great CRM and it’s not only management who stand to benefit from its use.
 Your CRM is the first step in streamlining your work processes.
 Save time and money by creating a sales ecosystem, where one great tool complements another.

-It’s a catch 22, you dive head first into a task under the guise of being productive, only to hit a wall an hour in, inevitably having to stop and reevaluate your whole approach.
-Smart people strategise first and execute later.
+It’s a catch 22, you dive headfirst into a task under the guise of being productive, only to hit a wall an hour in, inevitably having to stop and reevaluate your whole approach.
+Smart people strategize first and execute later.
 Having a plan of action for what you want to accomplish for the day is the best way to get yourself motivated.

-“Sometimes the biggest gain in productive energy will come from cleaning the cobwebs, dealing with old business, and clearing the desks—cutting loose debris that’s impeding forward motion.”
+“Sometimes the biggest gain in productive energy will come from cleaning the cobwebs, dealing with old business, and clearing the desks—cutting loose debris that’s impeding forward motion.”—David Allen

 In 2016, to get social is to get smart.
 As it turns out, all that time spent trolling social profiles wasn’t a complete waste of your day.
 In fact, social listening is now wholly encouraged by sales managers who view social media as an invaluable resource for gleaning insights into the market.
 Now let’s be clear, we’re not suggesting you spend an hour of your day creeping on your best friend’s work colleague and pawn it off as ‘market research’.
 We’re talking smart, efficient use of social listening tools to gain real market insights.

 Social media management tools like Hootsuite, are great for targeted lead generation.
-Finally, ensure you maximise your efforts when social selling by capturing all potential leads in your CRM.
-Use the OnePageCRM Lead Clipper to pull a contact’s details straight from their social profiles on Twitter, Facebook Xing, Outlook and Gmail.
+Finally, ensure you maximize your efforts when social selling by capturing all potential leads in your CRM.
+Use the OnePageCRM Lead Clipper to pull a contact’s details straight from their social profiles on Twitter, Facebook Xing, Outlook, and Gmail.
 You can then set a Next Action to follow-up—simple!

 As a salesperson who are you really competing against?
 The days of cross-departmental competition are thankfully long since passed.
-Collaboration and the open flow of information is key to company wide success.
-Aligning your sales and marketing teams is by far the most productive change you can implement in an organisation.
+Collaboration and the open flow of information are key to company-wide success.
+Aligning your sales and marketing teams is by far the most productive change you can implement in an organization.
 It’s the perfect marriage of knowledge and practice.
 The marketing team have an acute understanding of market trends, customer behaviours and spending power.
 Your sales teams know your real customers, they’re the guys on the ground, building relationships.